PrettyDragonfly/Data_Acquisition_Methods_Tools/README.md

 ## Sources :sweat_drops:

-To find the data useful for the creation of this taxonomy, I used the following sites:
+To find the data useful for the creation of this taxonomies, I used the following sites:
 * https://github.com/cugu/awesome-forensics
 * https://www.eccouncil.org/cybersecurity-exchange/computer-forensics/data-acquisition-digital-forensics/